9oelM/9oelM.github.io/_posts/2018-04-20-My-story-(1):-I-am-learning-and-developing.md

 categories: general
 ---
 ## Before starting to read this
 People change.
-And so do I. This is a record of how I, as a programmer and social animal, changed over a course of time.
+And so do I. This is a story of how I, as a developer and social being, changed over a course of time.

 ## Who I was